pp3times/zmk-config-drift-v3-editor/How to Change your Keymap/README.md

-# How to Change your Keymap
+# How to Change your Keymap for the Drift V3 Keyboard (by Timception)

 ## Sign Up for a GitHub Account [HERE](https://github.com/)